 Pin three sides (the top will remain open) and sew them together.
 The seam allowance is ½ inch.

 Make sure to leave a little opening at the very bottom.
 You’ll need this opening when you “flip” the bag inside out.
 If that makes no sense, don’t worry.
 It’ll all come together a little later.

 Also, clip the bottom corners.
 This will make the corners look sharp when you turn the Lining over.

 Iron the seams open on all three sides. .
 Turn over the panel, and iron again, making sure to iron the open sides carefully.
 Guess what?
 You’re all done with the Lining!
 YAY!

 Great job!
 You just completed the Lining!
 Now, you’re ready to proceed to Part 4 of the tutorial, Making Bag Strap and Drawstrings!
 Yipee! 🙂

 If you want to jump to other tutorial posts, here are the links:

 Part 1: Getting Started

-Part 3: Making the Lining
+Part 2: Making the Front Panel

 Part 4: Making the Bag Strap and Drawstrings